YifeiSun01/SI507_Final_Project/README.md

 In the two scraping files, urllib3, bs4, re, numpy, collections, time, json is required.

-In complextree.py, json, re, treelib, collections, networkx, matplotlib, pydot, itertools, scipy are required.
+In complextree.py, json, re, treelib, collections, networkx, matplotlib, pydot, itertools, scipy and numpy are required.

 You need to install these packages to successfully run my program.